Carreau/phd-dissertation/parts/roleofactin.rst

 complex.

 In cells, the Arp2/3 complex need to be activated by a Nucleation Promoting Factor (NFP).
-Among then are the  WASp protein (Wiskott-Aldrich Syndrome protein) and its neural homologue N-WASP which are from the same family as SCAR/WAVE :cite:`Machesky1999`.
+Among them is the  WASp protein (Wiskott-Aldrich Syndrome protein) and its neural homologue N-WASP which are from the same family as SCAR/WAVE :cite:`Machesky1999`.
 All these activator of Arp2/3 have in common a WCA motif.
 The Wild type protein need to be activated in order to activate Arp.
 The activation is done by a change in conformation that expose the active region and provide the first actin monomer necessary for the nucleation of the daughter filament.
-To circumvent the activation process activation process of these protein, we use a reconstructed version of the protein that cut all region before the poly-proline.
-The confer to pVCA the ability to be permanently active.
+To circumvent the activation process of these protein, we use a reconstructed version of the protein that cut all region before the poly-proline.
+This confer to pVCA the ability to be permanently active.
 This region can also be replaced by streptavidine in order to selectively bind pVCA to selected regions.
 Characterisation and more detailed description of pVCA can be found in :cite:`Noguera2012`.

-Unlike Cells that are able to control the localisation of actin nucleation process thanks to activation of WASP and its homologue, the in vitro control of localisation of actin polymerisation is directly done by the localisation of pVCA.
+Unlike Cells that are able to control the localisation of actin nucleation process thanks to activation of WASp and its homologue, the in vitro control of localisation of actin polymerisation is directly done by the localisation of pVCA.

-The network formed by Arp2/3 is called a dendritic network, and is in particular found at the leading edge of the cell, and it is such a network is present in the bead system we will study hereafter.
+The network formed by Arp2/3 is called a dendritic network, and is in particular found at the leading edge of the cell in the lamelipodia, and it is such a network is present in the bead system we will study hereafter.

-When first binding to the actin filament the Arp2/3 complex is initially inactive, it needs the help of another protein to start the nucleation actin nucleation process.
+AS for crosslinker, dendritic network are able to carry force across single actin filament by the intermediary of Arp2/3.
+Two dendritic network of Apr2/3 can also entangle and allow forces to be carried across them :cite:`Kawska2012`.

 .. todo: